saifk00/obsidian-vault/Wiki/llvm.md

 The 2012 ACM Software System was awarded to lattner and co. for developing LLVM. #conjecture this is around the time that LLVM became the core compiler infrastructure for the industry

-#todo what industry trends made llvm *the* standard for compiler infra?
+- [ ] what industry trends made llvm *the* standard for compiler infra?